rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

 ![png](/assets/images//space-launch-data-exploration_36_1.png)

 Apparently that won't do.
 Some satellites are considered to be from "Russia" in the the 80s, and some are considered soviet well into the 90s.
 Remember, the data isn't perfect.
 So we'll say the launch sites belong to the USSR for dates before the dissolution of the Soviet Union.
-We'll find ambigous site codes and fix the rest.
+Another thing to do is finding other ambiguous site codes and fix them.

 ```python